Coligny calendar

 Eight small fragments of a similar calendar were found at the double-shrine of Villards-d'Héria.
 It does not have the holes of a peg calendar that the Coligny calendar does, but otherwise has the same notations.
 It is now held in the Musée d'Archéologie du Jura at Lons-le-Saunier.

 List of months

 The names of the twelve lunar year months are reconstructed as Samonios, Dumannios, Rivros, Anagantios, Ogronios, Cutios, Giamonios, Simivisonnios, Equos, Elembivios, Edrinios, and Cantlos.
-The names occur in the form SAMONI (gen.), DUMANNI, RIVRI etc. in the internal notations of the calendar.
-The name of the first intercalary month is unknown being on a lost fragment, the second is reconstructed as[ S]antaran[...], [R]antaran[...], [B]antaran[...], or Antaran[...].
+The names occur in the genitive form SAMONI, DUMANNI, RIVRI, etc. in the internal notations of the calendar.
+The name of the first intercalary month is listed at the end of the month as QUIMON for possibly Quimonios, the second is reconstructed as [S]antaran[...], [R]antaran[...], [B]antaran[...], or Antaran[...].